Advancing Zero-Shot Open-Set Speech Deepfake Source Tracing: Results and Discussion

-We report the pooled attack source, acoustic model , and vocoder model verification EER in Table~\ref{tab:table_1}, comparing the baseline AASIST model (trained on only three attacks) with SSL-AASIST trained using cross-entropy and AAM-softmax.
-The results indicate that SSL-AASIST consistently outperforms the baseline across all cases, highlighting the benefits of incorporating a self-supervised front end as expected.
-Moreover, including additional attacks from the ASVspoof corpus for embedding extractor training further improves performance.
-While AAM-softmax yields only slightly different results from cross-entropy for in-distribution AM and VM verification, it provides substantially enhanced performance for OOD attacks.
+We report the attack source, acoustic model, and vocoder model verification EERs using zero-shot cosine scoring in Table~\ref{tab:table_1}.

+We first compare the baseline AASIST model, trained on only three attacks, with SSL-AASIST trained using cross-entropy and AAM-softmax.
+We observe that SSL-AASIST consistently outperforms the baseline across all scenarios, demonstrating the effectiveness of incorporating a self-supervised front end.
+Furthermore, we show that augmenting the training data with additional attacks from the ASVspoof corpus further improves performance.
+While AAM-softmax yields performance comparable to cross-entropy for in-distribution acoustic and vocoder model verification, it provides comparatively better results for OOD attacks.

-The scatter plot in Fig.~\ref{fig:scatter} visualizes the embedding space of fingerprint and trial representations generated by SSL-AASIST trained with the AAM-softmax loss.
-This plot highlights the discrimination ability of our attack embedding extractor.
-As observed, all attacks form well-separated clusters in the embedding space, with the exception of a single utterance case.
+We compare SSL-AASIST with SSL-ResNet34 under the AAM-softmax setting.
+In the in-distribution scenario, SSL-AASIST achieves superior performance, whereas in the OOD scenario, SSL-ResNet34 performs better for attack source verification.
+We attribute this improvement to the relatively smaller model size of SSL-ResNet34 (43M parameters compared to 318M in SSL-AASIST), which likely enhances generalization by reducing overfitting.
+However, SSL-AASIST consistently outperforms SSL-ResNet34 in acoustic and vocoder model verification tasks.
+This suggests that although SSL-ResNet34 embeddings generalize well for attack source verification, they fail to adequately capture acoustic and vocoder-specific characteristics.
+Further, we visualize the embedding spaces of the fingerprint representations through scatter plots in Fig.~\ref{fig:scatter} (a) and (b) using t-distributed stochastic neighbor embedding (t-SNE) for SSL-ResNet34+AAM and SSL-AASIST+AAM.
+Apart from the one-utterance ($r=1$) case, the fingerprints form compact clusters, with SSL-AASIST producing noticeably better clusters compared to SSL-ResNet34.

+Finally, we incorporate RegMixup into SSL-AASIST training and observe performance improvements across attack, acoustic model, and vocoder model verification in both in-distribution and OOD scenarios, although acoustic model verification remains largely comparable.
+Notably, the improvements are more pronounced in the OOD setting, demonstrating that RegMixup enhances the generalization capability of the learned attack embeddings.
+We also visualize the fingerprint embedding space in Fig.~\ref{fig:scatter} (b) and (c).
+With RegMixup, attack fingerprints form tighter and more distinct clusters compared to training without it, resulting in a smoother and better-regularized embedding space.
+Notably, these fingerprints correspond to attacks that were not used to train the attack embedding extractor, highlighting the embedding extractor’s generalizability.